andrew/ultimate-awesome/README.md

 - [awesome-blackfriday-sale-2020](https://github.com/AviKKi/awesome-blackfriday-sale-2020) - Awesome list of blackfriday and cyber monday sale for geeks 🐱‍💻 👨‍💻 👩‍💻.
 - [awesome-restaurants](https://github.com/beatinaniwa/awesome-restaurants) - Awesome restaurants in Japan.
 - [awesome-blockrun](https://github.com/blockrunai/awesome-blockrun) - BlockRun ecosystem - docs, SDKs, research, and community.
+- [awesome-machine-learning](https://github.com/brandonhimpfen/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
+This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
 - [awesome-ansible-roles](https://github.com/brpaz/awesome-ansible-roles) - A collaborative curated list of awesome Ansible roles.
 - [awesome-d3d11-learn](https://github.com/catboy-catfish/awesome-d3d11-learn) - A (work-in-progress) curated list of resources on learning how to use the graphics API Direct3D 11.
 - [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.